aws-samples/serverless-patterns/apigw-rest-api-lambda-efs-dotnet/README.md

 This AWS CDK application demonstrates how to attach, configure and access Amazon EFS from AWS Lambda function.

-This pattern outlines a solution on accessing the Elastic File System (EFS) from an AWS Lambda.
-An ideal use case to connect to EFS from AWS Lambda is to process files shared across multiple components of the application.
-When a upstream components writes data to a file and a backend task needs to process the data for downstream component, utilizing a file storage with AWS Lambda yields desired results.
-EFS is a serverless, no maintenance file system that can be accessed from various AWS resources.
+This pattern provides a solution for accessing the Elastic File System (EFS) from an AWS Lambda.
+An ideal use case for connecting to EFS from AWS Lambda is processing files shared across multiple components of an application.
+When an upstream component writes data to a file, and a backend task needs to process the data for a downstream component, using file storage with AWS Lambda yields the desired results.
+EFS is a serverless, maintenance-free file system that can be accessed by various AWS resources.

 ## Architecture
 ![architecture diagram](images/architecture.png)